Jeffrey Epstein Bought ‘Two Pairs Of Small Women’s Panties’ While In Florida Prison For Sex With Teen Girl

 Revelations about the lenient treatment of accused sex trafficker Jeffrey Epstein by federal and state officials have not ceased with the convicted pedophile’s death last weekend, allegedly by suicide.
-A new report by the Miami Herald — the paper that broke the story of Epstein’s 2007 “non-prosecution” deal — reveals the “thousands of dollars of purchases” made by Epstein in Florida’s Palm Beach County Jail during his sentence there in 2008, purchases that contain some unusual items, especially for an offender convicted of sex with an underage girl.
+A new report by the Miami Herald — the paper that broke the story of Epstein’s 2007 “non-prosecution” deal — reveals the “thousands of dollars of purchases” made by Epstein in Florida’s Palm Beach County Jail during his sentence there in 2008.
+The purchases contain some unusual items, especially for an offender convicted of sex with an underage girl.

-Epstein pleaded guilty to just such a charge, and yet he was allowed to purchase “two pairs of small women’s panties, size 5,” in the jail facility’s store, according to information gathered from documents by Herald reporters Sarah Blaskey and Nicholas Nehemas.
+Epstein pleaded guilty to just such a charge, and yet he was allowed to purchase “two pairs of small women’s panties, size 5,” in the jail facility’s store, according to information gathered from documents by Miami Herald reporters Sarah Blaskey and Nicholas Nehemas.
 What Epstein intended to do with the women’s intimate garments remain unclear.

-But as Blaskey and Nehemas point out, it also remains unclear why Epstein, an unmarried adult male with no children of his own, and who was accused of molesting girls as young as 14, was permitted too purchase “female undergarments so small that they wouldn’t fit an average-sized adult woman.”
+But as Blaskey and Nehemas point out, it also remains unclear why Epstein, an unmarried adult male with no children of his own, and who was accused of molesting girls as young as 14, was permitted to purchase “female undergarments so small that they wouldn’t fit an average-sized adult woman.”

-If Epstein, for some reason was planning to wear the panties himself, they “were certainly too small” for him, the Herald report notes.
+If Epstein, for some reason, was planning to wear the panties himself, they “were certainly too small” for him, the report notes.

 Epstein and Donald Trump maintained a nearly two-decade friendship that ended only when the two had a falling out over a real estate deal, as The Inquisitr has reported.